Monday, 28 November 2011

 "In the beginning, there were 3 gods: Apsu, the fresh water, Tiamat, the salt water, and their son Mummu.
 They begat other gods.
 There was lots of fighting, then one god was killed and the earth was made out of her dead corpse, then another god was killed and people were made out of his dead corpse.
 The end."

-h wait!
+Oh wait!
 Wrong creation account - let's try again!

 "In the beginning God created the heavens and the earth...And God said...And God saw...And God called...And God made...And God made...and God called...And God...And God...And God...And it was very good."
 (Gen. 1:1-2:3!)

-a deliberate error but what I've summarised first (v. briefly) is a Babylonian creation account that was around at the time many people think the Genesis account arose.
-If you read this myth in more detail (
+Okay, so it was a deliberate error but what I've summarised first (v. briefly) is a Babylonian creation account that was around at the time many people think the Genesis account arose.
+If you read this myth in more detail (Enuma Elish), you'll see that there are some similarities.
+For example, in both accounts the separation of the waters is very important; further, the Babylonian myth is written on 6 tablets (cf. God creating everything over 6 days).
+Some scholars have, in the past, tried to claim from these similarities that the Genesis account was copied from the Babylonian one.

-Enuma Elish), you'll see that there are some similarities.
+Okay, so it was a deliberate error but what I've summarised first (v. briefly) is a Babylonian creation account that was around at the time many people think the Genesis account arose.
+If you read this myth in more detail (Enuma Elish), you'll see that there are some similarities.
 For example, in both accounts the separation of the waters is very important; further, the Babylonian myth is written on 6 tablets (cf. God creating everything over 6 days).
 Some scholars have, in the past, tried to claim from these similarities that the Genesis account was copied from the Babylonian one.

-John Drane (p.
+However, as a theologian called John Drane (p.
 262) has pointed out, these similarities are superficial and based on a common cosmology (see also Hoffmeier p.
 48).
 More significant, is the fact that, if there is any link between the two, then the Genesis account appears to deliberately undermine its Babylonian counterpart in significant regards.
 For example, in the Genesis account:

 1. There is no conflict over who is the chief God - God just is!
 He has no rival!!!